GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/release-notes/0.9/en.md

 - Schema Namespacing
 - Nested Mutations
-- Expose Admin Data in the Schema
+- Expose Sensitive Data in the Schema

 ![Selecting the same field on the two possible root types](../../images/releases/v09/split-settings-into-2.png)